csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 The Oracle database system supports a **create snapshot** statement, which can create a transaction-consistent snapshot copy of a relation, or set of relations, at a remote site.
 It also supports snapshot refresh, which can be done either by recomputing the snapshot or by incrementally updating it.
 Oracle supports automatic refresh, either continuously or at periodic intervals.

-With **multimaster replication** (also called **update-anywhere replication**) up- dates are permitted at any replica of a data item, and are automatically propa- gated to all replicas.
+With **multimaster replication** (also called **update-anywhere replication**) updates are permitted at any replica of a data item, and are automatically propagated to all replicas.
 This model is the basic model used to manage replicas in distributed databases.
 Transactions update the local copy and the system updates other replicas transparently.

 One way of updating replicas is to apply immediate update with two-phase commit, using one of the distributed concurrency-control techniques we have seen.
 Many database systems use the biased protocol, where writes have to lock and update all replicas and reads lock and read any one replica, as their currency- control technique.

-Many database systems provide an alternative form of updating: They update at one site, with **lazy propagation** of updates to other sites, instead of immedi- ately applying updates to all replicas as part of the transaction performing the update.
+Many database systems provide an alternative form of updating: They update at one site, with **lazy propagation** of updates to other sites, instead of immediately applying updates to all replicas as part of the transaction performing the update.
 Schemes based on lazy propagation allow transaction processing (in- cluding updates) to proceed even if a site is disconnected from the network, thus improving availability, but, unfortunately, do so at the cost of consistency.
 One of two approaches is usually followed when lazy propagation is used:

 - Updates at replicas are translated into updates at a primary site, which are then propagated lazily to all replicas.
 This approach ensures that updates to an item are ordered serially, although serializability problems can occur, since transactions may read an old value of some other data item and use it to perform an update.

 - Updates are performed at any replica and propagated to all other replicas.
 This approach can cause even more problems, since the same data item may be updated concurrently at multiple sites.

-Some conflicts due to the lack of distributed concurrency control can be detected when updates are propagated to other sites (we shall see how in Section 25.5.4), but resolving the conflict involves rolling back committed transactions, and dura- bility of committed transactions is therefore not guaranteed.
-Further, human in- tervention may be required to deal with conflicts.
+Some conflicts due to the lack of distributed concurrency control can be detected when updates are propagated to other sites (we shall see how in Section 25.5.4), but resolving the conflict involves rolling back committed transactions, and durability of committed transactions is therefore not guaranteed.
+Further, human intervention may be required to deal with conflicts.
 The above schemes should therefore be avoided or used with care.

 ### 19.5.4 Deadlock Handling

 The deadlock-prevention and deadlock-detection algorithms in Chapter 15 can be used in a distributed system, provided that modifications are made.
 For example, we can use the tree protocol by defining a _global_ tree among the system data items.
 Similarly, the timestamp-ordering approach could be directly applied to a distributed environment, as we saw in Section 19.5.2.

 Deadlock prevention may result in unnecessary waiting and rollback.
-Fur- thermore, certain deadlock-prevention techniques may require more sites to be involved in the execution of a transaction than would otherwise be the case.
+Furthermore, certain deadlock-prevention techniques may require more sites to be involved in the execution of a transaction than would otherwise be the case.

 If we allow deadlocks to occur and rely on deadlock detection, the main problem in a distributed system is deciding how to maintain the wait-for graph.